 Below is a succinct breakdown of the parameters used in the create-tx API endpoint.
-Detailed descriptions and usage examples are provided in dedicated subpages.
+Detailed descriptions and usage examples are

 Authentication